 Understanding Legitimate Interest – Marketers GDPR Guide

-The new General Data Protection Regulation (GDPR) will apply from 25th May this year.
+The new General Data Protection Regulation (GDPR) have applied since 25th May this year.
 The Information Commissioner’s Office (ICO) are making efforts to clear up the confusion around this forthcoming Data Protection law, however, a subject many marketers remain confused about is the concept of ‘legitimate interest’, and specifically, what role legitimate interest will play in the future when it comes to sending marketing communications to customer databases.

 What Is Legitimate Interest?